Installation

 • Navigate to Setup > Global Property in the left pane

-• Here is the list of properties:
+• Set the list of properties below

 Property Description Required Default Value

 LiveDesignServerUrl URL of your LiveDesign server, e.g. https://ldserver.yourcompany.com.
-Yes
+Yes https://

 LiveDesignVersion The version of your LiveDesign server (values available are listed in the compatibility documentation).
-Yes 8.11
+Yes 2024.1

 Delimiter String delimiter used internally.
 Do not change it unless you have issues.
 Yes !!_!!

 VerifySSL Whether you want to check SSL certificate when using Pipeline Pilot components.
 Set to False if you use a self-signed certificate or if you are not using SSL.
-Yes
+Yes True

 DefaultProjectName Name of the LiveDesign project that will be used by components by default (only used by deprecated components).
 No Global